ptfonseca/pcal/README.md

 ## Overview

-P-values are the most commonly used measure of the evidence provided by the data against a model or hypothesis.
-Unfortunately, p-values are often incorrectly interpreted as type I error probabilities or as the probability that the hypotheses are true.
-The `pcal` package uses the calibrations developed in Sellke et al (2001) to calibrate p-values under a robust Bayesian perspective and obtain measures of the evidence provided by the data in favor of point null hypotheses which are safer and more straightforward interpret:
+P-values are the most commonly used tool to measure the evidence provided by the data against a model or hypothesis.
+Unfortunately, p-values are often incorrectly interpreted as the probability that the null hypothesis is true or as type I error probabilities.
+The `pcal` package uses the calibrations developed in Sellke et al (2001) to calibrate p-values under a robust perspective and obtain measures of the evidence provided by the data in favor of point null hypotheses which are safer and more straightforward interpret:

-  * `pcal()` calibrates p-values so that they can be directly interpreted as either lower bounds on the posterior probabilities of point null hypotheses or as lower bounds on the probability of a type I error.
-With this calibration one need not fear the misinterpretation of a frequentist type I error probability as the probability that the null hypothesis is true because they coincide.
+  * `pcal()` calibrates p-values so that they can be directly interpreted as either lower bounds on the posterior probabilities of point null hypotheses or as lower bounds on type I error probabilities.
+With this calibration one need not fear the misinterpretation of a type I error probability as the probability that the null hypothesis is true because they coincide.
+Note that the output of this calibration has both Bayesian and Frequentist interpretations.

   *   `bcal()` calibrates p-values so that they can be interpreted as lower bounds on the odds provided by the data (Bayes factors) in favor of point null hypotheses.